 Termites are a small, soft-bodied insect with short antennae with strong mouthparts used to chew wood, seeds, leaves and other cellulose-containing material.
-Termites are range in color from white to light brown and are typically between 1/4 and 1/2 of an inch long.
-The main difference in termites and other insects is the antennae and the waist.
-A termite has a straight beaded, antennae and has no waist.
+Termites range in color from white to light brown and are typically between 1/4 and 1/2 of an inch long.
+The main difference between termites and other insects is the antennae and the waist.
+A termite has a straight, beaded antenna and has no waist.

 Scientists have identified approximately 2,800 termites species around the world, including about 45 in the United States.
 Termites are widely distributed throughout the tropical and sub-tropical regions, close to the equator, while other species live at higher altitudes.

 Termites, like bees and ants, are flying, highly social insects.
 However, unlike bees and ants, termites can be more than just a pest – they can cause significant damage to your home or other structures.
 Subterranean termites are the single most significant economic pest in the United States.